Allison Mack Sentenced to 3 Years in Prison for Role in NXIVM Sex Trafficking Case - E! Online

 Allison Mack is going behind bars.

 The former Smallville actress was sentenced to three years in prison on Wednesday, June 30, for crimes committed while involved with the NXIVM cult.
-She was also ordered to pay a $20,000 fine, according to the US Attorney's Office for the Eastern District of New York.
+She was also ordered to pay a $20,000 fine and serve 1,000 hours of community service.

 In 2019, Mack pled guilty to racketeering conspiracy and racketeering acts of state law extortion and forced labor, in a sex trafficking case that involved Keith Raniere's NXIVM group.